Alabama Shakespeare Project

 The department holds a biennial symposium focused on literature, race, ethnicity, and other topics.
 Each symposium features a variety of distinguished guests — writers, professors, journalists, and others well recognized in their fields — who speak and lead discussions during the course of the three-day event.

 Every semester the Coal Royalty and Bankhead Visiting Writers Series bring established and emerging writers to campus for readings and workshops with students.
 Readers for the 2019-2020 season included Lynda Barry, Kelly Link, Danez Smith , Tyehimba Jess, Alexander Chee, Tessa Fontaine, and Jessica Lee Richardson.

 MFA Reading Series

-Another regular event is the MFA Reading Series, where graduate students in the creative writing program present their work to their peers and professors on Friday afternoons throughout the year.
-Podcasts from the MFA Reading Series are available on iTunes U.
+Another regular event is the MFA Reading Series, where graduate students in the creative writing program present their work to their peers and professors throughout the year.

 Pure Products Reading & Lecture Series

 Hosted by UA English instructors, Pure Products brings together writers and artists from the University community for bi-monthly readings and open mic nights.
-Visit the Pure Products Facebook page for information about upcoming events.
+Visit the Pure Products page or our Pure Products Facebook page for information about upcoming events.

 The Rude Mechanicals